kstenerud/concise-encoding/ce-structure.md

 Accepting data from an outside source is always a security risk.
 The safest approach is to always assume hostile intentions when ingesting data.

 Although Concise Encoding supports a wide range of data types and values, any given implementation will have limitations of some sort on their abilities due to the platform, language, system, and performance profiles.
-This will inevitably lead to subtle differences in CE implementations and applications that an attacker might be able to take advantage of if you're not careful.
+This will invariably lead to subtle differences in CE implementations and applications that an attacker might be able to take advantage of if you're not careful.

 ### Attack Vectors